Adult Residential Care Provider (ARCP)

 Initial Licensure

-The Department of Health (LDH) shall not process any application until all completed forms, required applicable accompanying information and the application fee (where required) is received.
+The Department of Health (LDH) shall not process any application until all completed forms, required applicable accompanying information, and the application fee (where required) are received.

-The application process will be terminated for applicants who have not completed the submission of all the required forms and supplemental information within ninety (90) days of notification of the request for the missing information.
-Applicants who are still interested in applying must begin the initial process with the submission of a new application packet with new initial licensing fee.
+The application process will be terminated for applicants who have not completed the submission of all the required forms and supplemental information within 90 days of notification of the request for the missing information.
+Applicants who are still interested in applying must begin the initial process with the submission of a new application packet with a new initial licensing fee.

-All applicable fees must be submitted by way of Company Check, Cashier's Check or Money Order payable to DHH.
+All applicable fees must be submitted by way of company check, cashier's check, or money order payable to LDH.
 Application fees are non-refundable.

 When all of the required forms, fees, and information have been received, the applicant will be notified of approval of the packet.
 Once approval has been received, the ARCP applicant shall notify LDH of the readiness for an initial survey within 90 days.
 Failure to notify LDH of readiness for an initial licensing survey within 90 days will result in the application being closed.
 Once the application is closed, the ARCP provider must restart the application process.

-Note - All ARCPs are required to file an electronic report with the ESF-8 Portal (EMSTAT) during a declared emergency, disaster, or public health emergency.
+Note: All ARCPs are required to file an electronic report with the ESF-8 Portal (EMSTAT) during a declared emergency, disaster, or public health emergency.
 Please visit the ESF-8 website to register your ARCP.
-Website (click here)

 Please submit the following requested information with your application: